Roma, Queensland: Amenities

 St Paul's Anglican Church which is part of the Anglican Diocese of Brisbane, is a copy of a 13th Century English Church in the shape of crucifix.

-Roma Uniting Church is at 48–50 Bungil Road.
+Roma Uniting Church is at 48–50 Bungil Street.
 The Roma Lutheran congregation holds their services at the Uniting Church.

+The Revival Fellowship is full-gospel church that can be found at The Shed, 50 Bungil Street.
+Their sermons are 1pm on Sundays.

 The Roma Public Library is situated with the Roma Community Arts Centre located at 38-44 Hawthorne Street and is part of the Maranoa Regional Council Library Service.
 The Maranoa Regional Council Library Service is part of the Rural Libraries Queensland service with online resources and library collections found at the Rural Libraries Queensland website.
 Public WiFi is provided via a ISDN High Speed Internet Connection to Brisbane (powered through the National Broadband Network).

 The Roma branch of the Queensland Country Women's Association has its rooms at 57 Arthur Street.

 The town is well serviced by four Caravan Parks, the Villa Holiday Park, the Big Rig Tourist Park, the Roma Clay Target Club Caravan Park, and the Ups N Downs Caravan Park.